watameln/creator-docs/content/en-us/chat/legacy/legacy-chat-system.md

 ### Command Modules

 CommandModules work very similarly to modules on the server that register [Command functions](#command-functions).
 These modules define functions that will fire after the user has entered in text.
 That text can be read and the command can either let the message through to the server or stop the progress of the message.
 The main difference is that CommandModules can be evaluated either when the user has hit **Enter**, or after every character as they are typed.
-Commands that are evaluated at the end of the message are tagged with **COMPLETED_MESSAGE_PROCESSOR** , commands that are evaluated after each character are tagged with **IN_PROGRESS_MESSAGE_PROCESSOR** .
+Commands that are evaluated at the end of the message are tagged with **COMPLETED_MESSAGE_PROCESSOR** , and commands that are evaluated after each character are tagged with **IN_PROGRESS_MESSAGE_PROCESSOR** .

 In both types of commands, the module must return a dictionary that says what type of processor the command should use, and what function to execute when the processor is called.
 For example, a **Completed Message Processor** should take the form: